The Unintended Audience, 2020, Video Essay

-The Unintended Audience is a video essay built from archival footage drawn from Dutch colonial repositories.
-It foregrounds the politics of spectatorship, exposing the colonial gaze embedded in ethnographic and state-produced images.
+The Unintended Audience is built from archival footage drawn from Dutch colonial repositories, exposing the colonial gaze embedded in ethnographic and state-produced images.

 The work operates as both critique and reclamation, calling for the archive to be reimagined as a space for decolonial memory-making and epistemic justice.